serverless/extensions/extensions/cdk/README.md

 1. `cd example`
 2. `npm i`
-3. If this is your first time using CDK in a given account you will want to run the bootstrap command `ext cdk-runner-instance bootstrap` otherwise skip that step.
+3. If this is your first time using CDK in a given account you will want to run the bootstrap Action `ext cdk-instance bootstrap` otherwise skip that step.
 4. `ext run` This will deploy a CDK example stack with single SQS queue and an output of the queue URL
 5. Run `ext info` and you can confirm that your queue URL is stored in the EXT state store
 6. Finally if you run `ext remove` you will see your CDK application removed